-In her educational March workshop “A hitchhikerʼs guide to bringing the ‘interculturalʼ into the classroom“ at the Berlin School of English, Mandy discussed the topic of cross-cultural communication and its relevance in ELT.
+In her educational March workshop “A hitchhikerʼs guide to bringing the ‘interculturalʼ into the classroom“ at the Berlin School of English, Mandy discussed the topic of cross-cultural communication and intercultural competence in ELT.
 For those who missed out, don’t worry – here is your summary of the main points and activities.

-What role does cultural difference play in communication?
+What role does cultural difference play in cross-cultural communication?

 The first group task consisted of an introductory round in which the participants introduced themselves to as many people as possible within 4 minutes.
 As a follow-up question, Mandy wanted to know whether the interactions varied in terms of length and level of comfort.
 It turned out that people with similar backgrounds found it easier to connect with one another.
 This was especially true for people from anglophone cultures.
 They reported finding it easier to start a conversation with other native speakers, even if all parties spoke English.

 The group discussion revealed that our cultural background influences the way we act in cross-cultural communication.
 The exercise had helped raising awareness for this, as one participant pointed out: